Leigh-M/THE/README.md

 ### Comments
 Usually comments should be kept to a minimum but still used where appropriate, in favour of clear naming conventions and clarity in code/ composition of software, as per 'Clean Code' book, but I have included more here than usual to explain approach

-Thank you for reviewing - any suggestions on improvements gratefully received!
+Thank you for reviewing - suggestions on improvements gratefully received!